Elisis/AWholeNewGreg/README.md

 # AWholeNewGreg
-A GT6U modpack that I have next to no aspirations for
+A GTCEU modpack that I have next to no aspirations for